 August 30, 1919 – Natural Gas Boom (and Bust) in Pennsylvania –

-The “Snake Hollow Gusher” of McKeesport, Pennsylvania, revealed a natural gas field that attracted hundreds of petroleum companies.
-Drilled near the Monongahela River southeast of Pittsburgh, the discovery well produced more than 60 million cubic feet of natural gas a day.
+The “Snake Hollow Gusher” of McKeesport, Pennsylvania, revealed a natural gas field that soon attracted hundreds of exploration companies.
+Drilled near the Monongahela River southeast of Pittsburgh, the discovery well produced 60 million cubic feet of gas a day.
 The drilling frenzy it inspired resulted in $35 million invested in a nine-square-mile area.

 “Many residents signed leases for drilling on their land,” the local newspaper reported.
 “They bought and sold gas company stock on street corners and in barbershops transformed into brokerage houses.”

-The excitement ended in early 1921 when gas production declined in 180 wells and more than 440 exploratory wells were dry holes.
-The natural gas field was later described as “the scene of the Pittsburgh district’s biggest boom and loudest crash.”
+The excitement ended in early 1921 when gas production declined in 180 wells and more than 440 exploratory wells found no gas.
+The field was later described as “the scene of the Pittsburgh district’s biggest boom and loudest crash.”

 Learn more in McKeesport Gas Company.